Simon666Z/SwissSafe/README.md

 ## Hackathon Challenge

-**Problem**: Prevent users from buying products that are prohibited for sale in or import to Switzerland.
+**Problem**: Help users check the legality of products from online shopping websites to be imported to Switzerland.

 **Solution**: AI-based tool that instantly checks the legality of e-commerce products using product identification numbers from major platforms like TEMU or SHEIN.